fangkuaiclub/ModsThanos-R/README.md

 # Bugs/Feature suggestions
 If you need to contact me, to request additional features, or to make bug or change requests.
-Go to this [Discord](https://discord.gg/AP9axbXXNC) server, or create a ticker on Github.
+Go to this [Discord](https://discord.gg/TUceswKfRg) server, or create a issue on Github.

 # Ressources
 https://github.com/NuclearPowered/Reactor Le Framework que le mod utilise.